khanlab/labelmerge/docs/getting_started/docker.md

 ```

 Pull the container (this will take some time and storage stage, but like an
-installation, it only needs to be done once and can be then be run on many
+installation, it only needs to be done once and can then be run on many
 datasets).
 The example below pulls the latest versioned container (replace
 `latest` with `vX.X.X` for a specific version).